kubernetes/minikube/docs/contributors/roadmap.md

 ## (#6) Compatible with all supported Kubernetes releases

-- [✅] Continuous Integration testing across all supported Kubernetes releases
+- [x] Continuous Integration testing across all supported Kubernetes releases
 - [ ] Automatic PR generation for updating the default Kubernetes release minikube uses

 ## (#7) Support for all Kubernetes-friendly container runtimes

-- [✅] Run all integration tests across all supported container runtimes
+- [x] Run all integration tests across all supported container runtimes
 - [ ] Support for Kata Containers (help wanted!)

 ## (#8) Stable and easy to debug